jet/equinox/DOCUMENTATION.md

 For Domain Events in an event-sourced model, their permanence and immutablity is typically considered axiomatic; readers expect to be able to cache them forever, rely on their stream position being fixed etc. Some (rare) corner cases where one might wish to deviate from such axioms in terms of Domain Events in a model include:

 - rewriting streams as an expedient solution to a bug etc: as with the rewriting in history in git, the first rule is: DONT.
 (But it's possible and in some cases this nuclear option can solve a problem)
-- intentionally removing data: for GDPR or CCPA reasons, you may opt to mutate or remove events as part of of addressing a need to conclusively end-of-life some data (other solutions are available...)
+- intentionally removing data: for GDPR or CCPA reasons, you may opt to mutate or remove events as part of addressing a need to conclusively end-of-life some data (other solutions are available...)

 It should be noted with regard to such requirements:
-- EventStoreDB does not present any APIs for mutation of events though deleting events is a fully supported operation (although that can be restricted).
+- EventStoreDB does not present any APIs for mutation of events, though deleting events is a fully supported operation (although that can be restricted).
 Rewrites are typically approached by doing an offline database rebuild.
-- `Equinox.Cosmos` does not presently include capabilties for altering or deleting events.
-(TBD its envisaged that deletion of events from the head of a stream will be added to the Equinox API surface).
+- `Equinox.Cosmos` does not presently include capabilties for altering or deleting events. (_TBD its envisaged that deletion of events from the head of a stream will be added to the Equinox API surface_).
 Obviously, theres nothing stopping you deleting or altering the Batch documents out of band via the underlying CosmosDB APIs directly (Note however that the semantics of document ordering within a logical partition means its strongly advised not to mutate any event Batch documents as this will cause their ordering to become incorrect relative to other events, invalidating a key tenet that Change Feed Processors rely on).

 ### Growth handling strategies